lucasjinreal/Shadowless/README.md

 ```
 sudo pip3 install -r requirements.txt
 ```

+Please do 2 steps before you start running `python3 main.py`:

+- Download the pretrained model from [here](https://github.com/zhreshold/mxnet-ssd), currently you should download `Resnet-50 512x512`, directly download url is [here](https://github.com/zhreshold/mxnet-ssd/releases/download/v0.7-alpha/ssd_resnet50_512_voc0712trainval.zip), after downloaded untar it into mxnet_ssd/model dir;
+- You should install mxnet with the newest version.
+- Mask-RCNN backend for detection will release very soon

 ## Run

 To run *Shadowless* after you get all pre-requirements, you can simply do:

 ```